jsr107/jsr107spec/README.md

 The API is available under the JPA license and may be freely used.

-The TCK is available under a restricted TCK license although the tests.
+The TCK is available under a restricted TCK license and must be licensed from Oracle as is the usual case with JSRs.

 The reference implementation is available under an Apache 2 license.